Strafi/debot-embedding/README.md

 Clone the repository using git and navigate into it.
 Then, depending on which package manager you had installed, execute `yarn` or `npm install`.

 ### Build from source
 Depending on which package manager you had installed, execute `yarn build` or `npm run build`.
 This command will create a new lib (it will appear in the 'lib' folder).

+## Licence
+MIT License